 In the event a youth alleges sexual abuse, staff members are required to immediately contact Centralized Intake and Emergency Services (CIES) by calling Vermont's Child Abuse Hotline.
 Interviews with Park Street staff verified they understand they are mandatory reporters.
 The Park Street Policy 511 "Allegations of Abuse" states, "any allegation of abuse or sexual harassment by staff made by a resident of the Park Street Program will be investigated...allegations will be reported to appropriate authorities such as DCF and the police.
-Appropriateness is determined by the standard of 'reasonable cause to believe that a child has been abused or is at risk of abuse' in the child abuse and neglect statute, title 33" (page 1).
-This expectation and protocol is further supported by the agency's PREA policy and the Park Street Coordinated Response plan, both which require program staff to call the State of Vermont Centralized Intake with all allegations of sexual abuse or sexual assault.
+Appropriateness is determined by the standard of 'reasonable cause to believe that a child has been abused or is at risk of abuse' in the child abuse and neglect statute, title 33."
+This expectation and protocol are further supported by the agency's PREA policy and the Park Street Coordinated Response plan, both which require program staff to call the State of Vermont Centralized Intake with all allegations of sexual abuse or sexual assault.

 The Howard Center Personnel Policy 226 "Complaint and Grievance Procedure" guides how the Human Resources unit handles all grievances and includes a description of the investigation process.
 Interviews with Human Resources staff confirmed that all grievances are investigated.
-An interview with the Howard Center Executive Director verified that all referrals are investigated, and all staff are mandatory reporters.
+Interviews with the Howard Center Executive Director, the Park Street Program Director, VT DCF RLSI Investigator, and other leaders verified that all referrals are investigated, and all staff are mandatory reporters.
+The Howard Center agency PREA policy clearly states that law enforcement will assist with sexual abuse investigations when a staff member is involved.

-Within the 12-month period from November 2016 through November 2017, there were two substantiated allegations of youth-to-youth sexual abuse that involved unwanted sexual touching over the clothes and sexually explicit notes.
-There were also two incidents of youth-to-youth sexual harassment that involved repeated unwanted sexualized comments.
+Within the 13-month period from March 2020 through March 2020, there were no substantiated allegations of youth-to-youth sexual abuse that involved unwanted sexual touching over the clothes.
+There was one allegation of inappropriate sexual contact and four allegation of youth-to-youth sexual harassment that involved repeated unwanted sexualized comments.
 All incidents were reported to State of Vermont DCF Centralized Intake as required.
-The two sexual abuse cases were thoroughly investigated by DCF.
-The allegations of sexual harassment were not accepted for investigation by RLSI, and therefore, the Park Street Program Director launched a thorough investigation.
-Review of incident reports and supporting documents provide sufficient evidence that comprehensive investigations were conducted by DCF and Park Street staff.
+These cases were not accepted by DCF RLSI as qualifying as sexual abuse and Park Street was directed to investigate the matters and provide an action plan for safety to RLSI upon investigation completion.
+The auditor reviewed all incident reports and supporting documentation verifying youth-to-youth sexual harassment and inappropriate sexual contact allegations were thoroughly investigated by the Park Street Program Director and designees.
+In addition, investigation reports indicated that the youth were offered to contact a victim advocate, their attorney, and a family member for support.